Broke, Evicted Heart Attack Victim Has No Finacial Stress –And I’ve Got One Desperate Request

 Does Financial Stress Mean I Can’t Be Happy?

-Let me go on the record; I think like goes better with no debt.
-I also think it’s important to take whatever steps you can to get your spending under control and out of debt as soon as you can.
+Let me go on the record; I think life goes better with no debt.
+I also think it’s important to take whatever steps you can to get your spending under control and get out of debt as soon as you can.
 It has to be a priority.
 But at the same time, I think you shouldn’t wait to be happy until you reach your financial or business goals.

 I spent way too many years thinking that financial serenity would be mine as soon I paid off my mortgage or reached a certain business goal.